NYU Washington, D.C.

 Students are encouraged to budget for summer programs based on individual needs.
 Additional resources for planning are available on the Additional Costs and Financial Assistant pages.

-Academics
+Academics and Internships

-The NYU Washington, DC academic center provides a base for faculty research, undergraduate and graduate education, and internships and allows for concentrated study and research in an array of subjects, including: Politics, Journalism, History, and Public Policy.
+The NYU Washington, DC, academic center provides a base for faculty research, undergraduate and graduate education, and internships and allows for concentrated study and research in an array of subjects, including: Politics, Journalism, History, and Public Policy.
 The student experience is enhanced by access to Washington’s distinctive intellectual, political, and cultural life.

 Internship Resources and Support